PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Post-graded exams

-This is **NOT** the recommended configuration, but it's good for mimicking pen-and-paper exams.
+We do **NOT** recommend exams to be run using a post-graded configuration.
+Exams run in this manner forfeit the ability to provide immediate feedback as well as partial credit to students, but it's good for mimicking traditional pen-and-paper exams.

 This configuration is good when: